 6. Documentation

-The minutes must record all disclosures, recusals, and votes regarding potential conflicts.
+The board meeting minutes must record all disclosures, recusals, and votes regarding potential conflicts.

 If it's not written, it never happened.